oemof/tespy/doc/using_tespy.rst

 You need to calculate the partial derivatives of the equations to all variables of the network.
 This means, that you have to calculate the partial derivatives to mass flow, pressure, enthalpy and all fluids in the fluid vector on each incomming or outgoing connection of the component.

 Add all derivatives to a list (in the same order as the equations) and return the list as numpy array (:code:`np.asarray(list)`).
-The derivatives can be calculated analytically or numerically by using the inbuilt function :code:`ddx_func(self, inlets, outlets, func, dx, pos)`.
+The derivatives can be calculated analytically or numerically by using the inbuilt function :code:`ddx_func(self, func, dx, pos)`.

 - :code:`inlets` and :code:`outlets` are a list of the connections at the inlets and the outlets,
 - :code:`func` is the function you want to calculate the derivatives for,